nadili-401-advanced-javascript/seattle-javascript-401n14/curriculum/data-structures-and-algorithms/cc-30/README.md

 ## Structure

-Utilize your whiteboard skills to solve the problem according to the steps in the Rubric, and example whiteboard layout.
+Utilize your whiteboard skills to solve the problem with accurate, runnable code, according to the steps in the Rubric and example whiteboard layout.

 ## Example

-By the end of the interview, your whiteboard should resemble the example whiteboard layout:
+By the end of the interview, your whiteboard should resemble the example whiteboard layout, with an additional section of actual code, in the language of your course:

 ![example whiteboard layout](../../assets/DataStructuresWhiteboard.PNG).